dmc1778/VulFuzzHelp/README.md

 # VulFuzz
-Fuzzing Deep Learning Libraries using Vulnerability Knowledge from Open Source
+Fuzzing Deep Learning Libraries Using Vulnerability Knowledge from Open Source

 # How instrumentation in FreeFuzz works?

-## Issue in instrumentating tensorflow APIs called in unit tests
+## Issue in the instrumentation of tensorflow APIs called in unit tests

 I found the issues.
 The issue is that tensorflow APIs called via tensorflow unit tests have different API names compared to APIs listed in the official documentation.
 For example when you run: